-In March 2020, ISS introduced a new custom climate voting policy to allow clients to integrate climaterelated factors into their voting decisions.
-It will initially cover 3,700 companies globally, including S&P 500 and Russell 1000 firms in the U.S.
+In March 2020, ISS introduced a new custom climate voting policy to allow clients to integrate climaterelated factors into its voting decisions.
+It's 2020 interest survey shows ISS's continued focus on climate change as a factor in its voting decisions.